Tuesday 19th December

 We take our faith seriously at the Chapel but also believe in having fun.
 We believe in asking questions and exploring our faith with intellectual integrity, even if it leaves us confused from time to time!
 Part of our annual programme is to have a series of Sunday Studies, which we call, "Formation Sundays".
 These take place on Sundays through the year.
 They begin at 12.30pm with lunch and then a talk by our Visiting Preacher and finish at 2pm.

-Previous to that, on 1st November 2015, Stewart Trotter and players, offere a presentation on "The Witches in Shakespeare's Macbeth", to align with the Season of All Saints and All Souls!
+Examples of past Formation Sundays include a talk by choir member, Katy Cooper on her Pilgrimage to Santiago de Compostella.
+Previous to that Stewart Trotter and players, offere a presentation on "The Witches in Shakespeare's Macbeth", to align with the Season of All Saints and All Souls!

 Our Lent Talks take place on Wednesdays throughout Lent in the Chapel Room at Grosvenor Chapel (7pm light supper of soup & cheese, 7.30pm Presentation).
 Examples of series that we have done in the last few years: